 When she was first brought back in, WPPI’s conference was only seven weeks away.
 “I really didn’t have a lot to do with that one,” Arlene told us.
 Now, having been back with WPPI exactly one year to date, she’s taken full control of the reigns.
 “This show coming up at the end of February is the first one I’ve planned one hundred percent,” she says.
 “It’s been a challenge, but it’s been a lot of fun.”

-Facing the Challenges Head-On
+Facing Challenges Head-On

 Overall, photography trade show and conference numbers have been on a decline in recent years—WPPI included.
 So Arlene has been working hard to bring those numbers back up.
-“We have 154 classes and fifty-four of them come with your registration,” she says.
+“We have 154 classes and fifty-four of them come with your registration,” for WPPI 2020 she says.
 “That’s a lot of classes for just one fee.”

 But that’s not all conference-goers get with a WPPI badge.
 Arlene has put in serious time organizing special events like print & filmmaking competitions, an awards ceremony, conference panels, evening events and after-hours parties at some of the best nightclubs in Las Vegas.
 “It is a good value,” says Arlene.
 “Numbers are good so far, so I’m pleased about that.”